kovidgoyal/rapydscript-ng/README.md

    for a, (b, c) in enumerate([ [1,2], [3,4] ]):
       ...
    ```

-1. RapydScript now supports generators (yield keyword).
-Currently it outputs
-   ES 6 only code, but it is on my TODO list to convert that into an ES 5
-   polyfill either using regenerator or hand-writing the code.

 1. Add an ES 6 output mode ```--js-version 6``` that outputs ES 6 only code.
    This code is cleaner and faster by making use of some ES 6 facilities.